phalcon/documentation/docs/api/phalcon_db.md

 ): bool;
 ```

 Drops a CHECK constraint from a table.
-SQLite throws.

 #### `dropColumn()` { #dbadapterabstractadapter-dropcolumn }